gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ## Quickly loading from Ollama or any "OpenAI API compatible" endpoint

-If you have a chat endpoint serving any OpenAI API compatible endpoint, you can spin up a ChatInterface in a single line.
+If you have a chat server serving an OpenAI API compatible endpoint (skip ahead if you don't), you can spin up a ChatInterface in a single line.
 First, also run `pip install openai`.
 Then, with your own URL, model, and optional token:

 ```python
 import gradio as gr